 A visit to the home of Charles Dickens

 Our research during the creation of “A Bloody Dickens Christmas” took us to England to visit Charles Dickens nineteenth-century home in London at 48 Doughty St. It was here that he lived and completed three of his novels.
-The Pickwick Papers (1836), the whole of Oliver Twist (1838) and Nicholas Nickleby(1839)
+The Pickwick Papers (1836), Oliver Twist (1838) and Nicholas Nickleby(1839).

 Charles Dickens writing desk.
 I had to touch it…I just had to.

 The author often invited leading artists, actors, writers and publishers of the time for elaborate dinner parties.